pieterclaerhout/go-james/README.md

 If you want to build `go-james` from scratch, you can use the `bootstrap.sh` shell script.

 If you have a version of `go-james` installed, you can use it to build itself.

+## Roadmap

+To get an idea on what's coming, you can check the [GitHub Milestones](https://github.com/pieterclaerhout/go-james/milestones).